Aleaume/UdacityML_P2/README.md

 - Step #7: Create, Publish and Consume a Pipeline

+From this step, the project switches to a second notebook, provided by udacity, named: "aml-pipelines-with-automated-machine-learning-step.ipynb"

   - Changes made to original file:
     - folder name & experiment name
     - compute cluster name to match the existing one